Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 The Histamine Connection

 Gut dysfunction leads to mast cell activation and histamine buildup.
-Mast cells release histamine when they detect threats, but when the gut barrier is compromised, they become hyperactive.
+Mast cells release histamine when they detect threats, but when the gut barrier is compromised, they can become overly reactive.

-True food allergies are rare.
-Most reactions are sensitivities driven by undigested proteins crossing the leaky gut barrier.
+True food allergies are relatively rare.
+Most reactions are sensitivity-driven by undigested proteins crossing a compromised gut barrier.

 Why Environmental Allergens Affect Some Dogs More

-This explains why some dogs can roll in grass without issue while others develop hot spots and intense itching from the same exposure.
+This helps explain why some dogs can roll in the grass without any issue, while others develop hot spots and intense itching from the very same exposure.

 Modulation, Not Stimulation